B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Services.md

 # Services

+All services are SpringBoot services classes, which are Singletons within the Server context and can automatically be referenced in fields using dependency Injection.
+They are the backbone of the server and form the link between incoming requests and the database.

 ## Token Service

 The token service is used to generate a token for a given user and check its validity.